-You’re probably unaware of this right now, but if you have a business website or a personal blog, and you’re using Google AdSense to monetise, you’re probably doing your business more harm than good.
+You’re probably unaware of this right now, but if you’re using Google AdSense to monetize your personal brand or business website, you’re probably doing your business more harm than good.

-Back when I started blogging in 2010, it was all too easy to use AdSense for blog monetization.
+Back when I started blogging in 2010, I was all up for using AdSense.

-Every blogger that I came across was using AdSense.
+In fact, almost every blogger that I came across was using AdSense to some degree.

-To this day AdSense is still the simplest, and probably the laziest way to earn a few bucks from your blog.
+Even to this day AdSense is still the simplest, and laziest way to earn a few bucks from your blog or website.

-Yes that’s right… just a few bucks, in most cases probably not even that.
+Yes, that’s right… just a few bucks because in most cases that’s all most people earn from AdSense.

-Let’s face it, unless you’re fortunate enough to have a website or a blog that generates hundreds of thousands of unique visits and page views each month, you’re probably only going to earn cents from AdSense.
+Let’s face it, unless you’re fortunate enough to have a super popular blog or website with hundreds of thousands of visits and page views each month, you’re really likely only going to earn cents from AdSense.

-As I said, when I got started back in 2010, I was using AdSense everywhere on my site, and yes I was obsessed with it.
+As I said, when I got started back in 2010, I was using AdSense everywhere on my site, I loved it.

-But I was blind, and I should have paid more attention to creating other more profitable income streams, rather than just depend on AdSense.
+But I was blind, and I should have paid more attention to creating other more reliable and profitable income streams, rather than just depend on AdSense.

-Many bloggers either use AdSense, or do affiliate marketing to monetise their blogs.
+Many bloggers either use AdSense or do affiliate marketing to monetize their blogs.
 Some do both.

 Why adding AdSense to your business website is a mistake!